Elblinator/instanz-status-repo/plan.md

  - search field needs to be linked with different pages
  - pages (in general) have to be linked more
  - I want a button with just the display of one colour
- - Status-Update-Page needs to be added
+ - Status-Update-Page is not optimal atm: if possible the 4 Arrays should become one array([1,2,3,4])->.ty, repeatitive code -> html
  - functional Login/Logout Button

  - numbers in start need to be bar with colour